chipzx92/DataEngineeringI320/docs/presentations/dimensional_modeling-pt2/index.md

 Here are the questions our customers are asking:

 1. What articles have the most pageviews?
-2. What is the most shared article?
+2. What are the most shared articles?
 3. What authors have the most shares?
 4. What sites have the most pageviews?
 5. What is the average length of a session?